 Catalysis is a phenomenon in which the rate of the reaction is altered, and the substance used to accelerate remains unchanged regarding quantity and chemical properties.
 The substance used to change the speed of the reaction is called a catalyst.
 Enzymes are a type of catalysts which are responsible for increasing the rate of reaction in plants and animals.
 The catalysis in which enzymes act as a catalyst is called enzyme catalysis.

 Enzymes are complex compounds which are made up of nitrogen.
 Animals and plants produce These compounds.
-Enzymes are proteins which have high molecular mass and form heterogeneous mixture when dissolved in water.
+Enzymes are proteins which have high molecular mass and form a heterogeneous mixture when dissolved in water.
 These proteins act very efficiently and are responsible for various reactions which occur in the body of living beings.
 These proteins can also be called as biochemical catalysts and the catalysis as biochemical catalysis.

 Characteristics of enzyme catalysis: